 If you want to run a long-term drop servicing business, the freelancers you hire to do the client work must be proficient in their work, responsible, time-saving, and cost-effective.

 So the second thing you need to do after choosing the right niche for you is to look for potential freelancers or agencies who can outsource projects.
+Learning how to choose outsourcing agency will save you time and help you reach all your business goals.
 If there are service providers nearby and you already know them, that's great.
 Otherwise, the Internet makes things easier:

 - Freelancermarketplace (e.g., Upwork, Fiverr, etc.)